 We are always available to help you.
 Even if you have a complaint about our treatment of you, we are obligated to honor your right to complain.
-Therefore, you should always reach out to customer service for help.
-But in some situations, you may also want help or guidance from someone who is not connected with us.
-Below are two entities that can assist you.
+Therefore, you should always

 State Health Insurance Assistance Program (SHIP).

 Each state has a government program with trained counselors.
 The program is not connected with us or with any insurance company or health plan.
 The counselors at this program can help you understand which process you should use to handle a problem you are having.
 They can also answer your questions, give you more information, and offer guidance on what to do.